kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ## Rollout Plan
 Once this set of metrics is accepted, @dashpole will begin discussions on the format, and design of the endpoint that exposes them.
 The node resource metrics endpoint (TBD) will be added alongside the current Summary API in an upcoming release.
 This should allow concurrent developments of other portions of the system metrics pipeline (metrics-server, for example).
 Once this addition is made, all other changes will be internal, and will not require any API changes.
 @dashpole will also start discussions on integrating with the CRI, and discussions on how to provide an out-of-the-box solution for the "third party monitoring" pipeline on the node.
 One current idea is a standalone verison of cAdvisor, but any third party metrics solution could serve this function as well.

-## Implementation Status

-The implementation goals of the first milestone are outlined below.
-- [ ] Create the proposal
-- [ ] Modify the structure of metrics collection code to be "On-Demand"

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->